 When Chrome forbids you from downloading something and starts displaying messages like Network failed, the chances are it’s blocking them, deliberately.
-This is a common error but quite easy to fix with the few workarounds.
+This is a common error but quite easy to fix with a few workarounds.

 Chrome blocking downloads with Network failed error